rippedpiracy/docs/README.md

 # How to Contribute?

-Simply make an Issue with a brief description of your Suggestion,
+Simply make an Issue with a brief description of your Suggestion

 _or_

 Make a Pull Request with the modified/added Content.